vault27/vault27.github.io/forwarding.md

 ## Distributed forwarding

-- Every line card has its kwn forwarding engine
+- Every line card has its own forwarding engine
 - Packet arrives to line card and processed by local engine
 - Then via switch fabric it is transmitted directly to egress line card, bypassing Route Processor